 The resulting explosion of SKUs requires companies to supply a greater variety of products at smaller quantities which can be difficult if using a traditional printing press.
 Traditional presses are designed to run larger batch sizes and thus have the potential to create waste by producing an excess number of units for a certain promotion, seasonal item or customized design.

-As an alternative to traditional printing presses, manufacturers can utilize digital package printing technologies, to produce high-quality, detailed packaging that reinforce brand image.
+As an alternative to traditional printing presses, manufacturers can utilize digital package printing technologies to produce high-quality, detailed packaging that reinforces brand image.
 The technology enables greater flexibility for faster changeover between designs.
-As such manufacturers can better stock shelves in a timely fashion with products tied to seasons, holidays and special events, satisfying the need for managing multiple SKUs.
+As such, manufacturers can better stock shelves in a timely fashion with products tied to seasons, holidays and special events, satisfying the need for managing multiple SKUs.

 Digital printing can also be used to create differentiating designs in e-commerce.
 This channel presents unique branding opportunities for companies to engage consumers during the first contact with cartonboard boxes used to deliver their goods.
 Businesses can seize a new branding opportunity by promoting other product lines on the box or selling the space to other companies.
 Integrating interactive features onto the cartonboard that promote a customized feeling can also help drive consumers to a brand’s website and simply increase awareness.

 E-commerce and omnichannel marketing are less of an option and more of a requirement today to remain competitive.
 Manufacturers and brands can keep up with new industry trends, insights and technologies to implement by visiting PACK EXPO East (March 3-5, 2020, Philadelphia Convention Center).
 Owned and produced by PMMI, The Association of Processing and Packaging Technologies, the show offers attendees the opportunity to see the latest e-commerce solutions for manufacturers’ operations from more than 400 exhibiting companies.